When satan attacks…

 And Jesus restated that under the New Covenant when He was asked what is the greatest commandment and responded by saying “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’…” (Luke 10:27).

-Satan’s greatest desire is to prevent you from giving God all of your heart so he will constantly dangle people, things, and desires in front of you – anything to distract you so he can erect a false god in front of you that you don’t even realize you have.
+Satan’s greatest desire is to prevent you from giving God all of your heart.
+So he will constantly dangle people, things, and desires in front of you.
+Anything to distract you so he can erect a false god in front of you.
+Sometimes that you don’t even realize you have.
 He will try to lure you with a false god like your career, a spouse or love interest, a dream or goal, a hobby or lifestyle.

 2. Your worries – to make you doubt God’s love and provision.

 Satan wants you stressing, because then you’re not resting in God’s ability to care for you.
 Women tend to stress over the temporal – bills that must be paid, whether or not a man will come into our lives, if we’ll be able to have a child, what someone is saying about us, how our body looks, and so on.

 Men tend to stress about their jobs, providing for their families, and whether or not they are “making the cut” in several areas of life.